ferzl123/Movie-Recommend-System/README.md

 ## MapReduce jobs

+### choose Item CF
+>User CF
+ a form of collaborative filtering based on this similarity between users calculated using people’s ratings of those items
+>item CF
+ a form of collaborative filtering based on this similarity between items calculated using people’s ratings of those items

 Construct the mapreduce job queue and inject dependencies using maven.

 Each job queue follows the walkthrough:
-1. input data from HDFS which stores data in block files
+1. import data from HDFS which stores data in block files
-2.
+2. read and pair with the raw data through the mapper and the reducer to process the ra data
+3. calculate co-occurrence matrix and normalize the co-occurrence matrix
+4.
 ## MRUnit test